 Isn’t it because of a lack of a proper, safe and efficient public transportation system??
 Isn’t because we do not have enough roads and existing roads are in a terrible state?
 Isn’t because broken down vehicles are allowed to sit at intersections of the road for hours and days?

 Isn’t because road users have to compete with animals and jaywalkers?
-Isn’t it because in the mornings, everyone who has a car has to head to the city centre?
+Isn’t it because in the mornings, everyone who has a car has to head to the city center?
 Isn’t it because of the poor maintenance of traffic lights?

 I agree with him governments must tackle structural problems with well-thought-out policies.
-Sadly, this Urban Traffic Management Module is not one of those and it should be scrapped immediately.
+Sadly, this Urban Traffic Management Module is not one of those, and it should be scrapped immediately.